-As with feeding less, switching still-growing dogs and cats to an adult food too early places pets at risk for feeling hungry.
-In addition, this approach can easily deprive growing puppies and kittens of essential nutrients.
+Switching still-growing dogs and cats to an adult food too early places pets at risk for nutrient deficiencies.
 This is an especially important concern for larger breed puppies that need the proper amount of essential amino acids, fatty acids, vitamins and minerals to meet their growth requirements.
 Adult foods, and most certainly adult weight management foods, are not formulated to support growth and development.

 While low-fat or light diets are lower in calories, there is no guarantee that the limited calories are providing sufficient nutrients to support appetite control or satiety.
 This means pets could still be at risk for feeling hungry, and could overeat if given the opportunity to do so.
 Even if the calorie load matches a pet's daily energy requirement, the macronutrient balance and fiber content are critical.